byterubpay/byterub-site/_posts/2018-12-31-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-12-31.md

 **\<suraeNoether>** well, two
 **\<sarang>** So
 **\<sarang>** This week I've been doing lit review in between Festivus celebrations, and doing some documentation writeups
-**\<moneromooo>** The intent of the block size increase is to allow sustained spikes (to the extent it is not an oxymoron).
+**\<byterubmooo>** The intent of the block size increase is to allow sustained spikes (to the extent it is not an oxymoron).
 A year's smoothing will prevent that from working.
-**\<sarang>** moneromooo: yes, but at the cost of our simple model failing to prevent sustained bloat
+**\<sarang>** byterubmooo: yes, but at the cost of our simple model failing to prevent sustained bloat
-**\<moneromooo>** That seems to be a false dichotomy.
+**\<byterubmooo>** That seems to be a false dichotomy.
 **\<sarang>** Should sustained spikes not also yield a corresponding cost?
-**\<suraeNoether>** moneromooo: ehhh it doesn't prevent it. it merely raises the bar for what is required to push block size up, so spikes have to be sustained longer for them to impact the base layer. but you are correct; any time we have a variable/dynamic capacity, this allows for bloat, but fixed capacity is inflexible
+**\<suraeNoether>** byterubmooo: ehhh it doesn't prevent it. it merely raises the bar for what is required to push block size up, so spikes have to be sustained longer for them to impact the base layer. but you are correct; any time we have a variable/dynamic capacity, this allows for bloat, but fixed capacity is inflexible
 **\<suraeNoether>** but to be perfectly honest, if we find ourselves in a situation where people are regularly waiting until the next block to stash a transaction because the current block is full...
-**\<moneromooo>** This is a negative question, so "sustained spikes should yield a corresponding cost".
+**\<byterubmooo>** This is a negative question, so "sustained spikes should yield a corresponding cost".
 **\<suraeNoether>** then in this situation, we probably will have some lead time to correct our block size dynamics to prevent it from being a systemic load problem
-**\<moneromooo>** The point is, if ytou have to waiut for half a year for the thing to kick in, it's pointless for spikes.
+**\<byterubmooo>** The point is, if ytou have to waiut for half a year for the thing to kick in, it's pointless for spikes.
-**\<suraeNoether>** moneromooo: well, we can try one of the other methods that are more immediately flexible, like a momentum term or whatever
+**\<suraeNoether>** byterubmooo: well, we can try one of the other methods that are more immediately flexible, like a momentum term or whatever
 **\<suraeNoether>** or we could just make fees great again
 **\<hyc>** yes ^
 **\<sarang>** heh yes to which